 The Filming Locations of Old Guy

 Set to post-production status in May, principal photography of Old Guy already took place in Belfast, Northern Ireland.
-The crew has been spotted while on location in the Northern Irish city, particularly on Little Donegall Street in Belfast City Centre.
+The crew has been spotted on location in the city, particularly on Little Donegall Street in Belfast City Centre.

-A quick look at the map and you can easily pinpoint where Little Donegall Street exactly is.
-It is in the heart of Belfast and near some of the city’s best attractions for locals and tourists alike.
+A quick look at the map will help you pinpoint Little Donegall Street’s exact location.
+It is in the heart of Belfast and near some of the city’s best attractions for both locals and tourists.

 Fun Trivia: Little Donegall Street is where Kate and Jo’s car was brought to a stop by a roadblock after the chase in episode 6 of Line of Duty.